 The most potent CBD oils, in terms of price per milligram (mg) of CBD, cost about $0.04 per mg.

+According to Herbonaut, CBD is more potent when taken together with other hemp-derived compounds.
 We pulled out the most potent CBD oils per price from some of Rave Review’s picks for the best CBD oils.

 $0.04 per milligram CBD oils: